In this article

 Alcohol poisoning can lead to a variety of serious complications, including:

-After being treated and stabilized, patients should be carefully monitored as their vital functions return to normal.
+Patients should be carefully monitored after being treated and stabilized as their vital functions return to normal.
 Symptoms of alcohol withdrawal are possible.

-Some signs and symptoms to watch for include decreased mood and appetite, memory problems, headache, and fatigue.
-Usually, full recovery takes only a couple days.
+Some signs to watch for include decreased mood and appetite, memory problems, headache, and fatigue.
+Usually, full recovery takes a couple of days.

 Diagnosis is based on interviews and questionnaires, not on lab tests.
 If this occurs, addiction treatment is required.

 Peer-reviewed studies correlate drinking alcohol early in life to substance abuse involving other drugs, including marijuana and cocaine.11

 Over 95,000 Americans die each year from excessive alcohol consumption.9